 - Two recommendations from professors attesting to suitability for doctoral work

 - Language certificates (German or English)

 - The Albrecht Mendelssohn Bartholdy Graduate School of Law awards scholarships of € 1,050 per month towards living expenses.
-An addition € 100 per month is granted for research costs.
+An additional € 100 per month is granted for research costs.

 - The scholarship is granted for the full duration of the doctoral program.
-The continuation of your scholarship each year is subject to an annual review process based on satisfactory academic progress.
-Please indicate clearly in your application for admission whether or not you will be applying for a scholarship.
+The continuation of the scholarship each year is subject to an annual review process based on satisfactory academic progress.
+Indicate clearly in your application for admission whether or not you will be applying for a scholarship.